Finance and risk management

 Combating money laundering and the financing of terrorist or criminal activities as well as minimising regulatory risks, especially in cross-border business, are given highest priority in the LLB Group as part of risk management.

 The LLB Group has in place robust strategies, policies, processes and systems that enable it to identify, measure, manage and monitor liquidity risk.
-The internal liquidity adequacy assessment process (ILAAP) is set down in inhouse regulations and guide-lines and is reviewed annually.
-Within the framework of the ILAAP, the liquidity cover-age ratio (LCR), as a binding regulatory liquidity reference figure, represents a material indicator both for liquidity risk assessment as well as liquidity risk management.
+The internal liquidity adequacy assessment process (ILAAP) is set down in internal regulations and guidelines and is reviewed annually.
+Within the framework of the ILAAP, the liquidity coverage ratio (LCR), as a binding regulatory liquidity reference figure, represents a material indicator both for liquidity risk assessment as well as liquidity risk management.
 The LCR ensures that credit institutions can cover their liquidity requirements in the case of a liquidity stress scenario within 30 calendar days.
 For the LLB Group, a minimum regulatory requirement of 100 per cent applies.
-With an LCR of 149.3 per cent (2019: 157 %), its ratio was substantially higher than that required under the regulations.
+With an LCR of 147.6 per cent (2020: 149.3 %), its ratio was substantially higher than that required under the regulations.

 The Group-wide treasury manages the risks in the banking book that arise from banking activities, specifically liquidity, interest rate and foreign currency risks.